fspv/xExtension-OllamaSummarizer/README.md

 # FreshRSS Ollama Summarizer Extension

 This extension integrates FreshRSS with Ollama to automatically generate summaries and tags for your RSS feed entries.
+All you need is a running chrome browser instance and ollama.
+You can run LLM inference on the CPU, small models like gemma3:1b are more than enough to generate quality summaries.

 ## Features